 The building and Merrill’s apartment on the 3rd and 4th floors were designated a National Historic Landmark in 2016.
 The streetscape commercial tenants—two of whom have been there 50 years and knew Merrill as their landlord and friend—and the second-floor rental apartments maintain their late Victorian façade and floor plans.
 The building remains much as Merrill left it and still conjures the poet’s aura.

-The 1901 James Merrill House is a late-Victorian commercial/residential block located on Water Street in Stonington Borough, a picturesque maritime village set on a narrow, 170-acre peninsula in the southeastern corner of Connecticut near the Rhode Island border.
+The 1901 James Merrill House is a late-Victorian commercial/residential block located on Water Street in Stonington Borough, a picturesque maritime village set on a narrow, in the southeastern corner of Connecticut near the Rhode Island border.
 The eclectically styled, shingle-clad building

 originally contained street-level retail space, second- floor clubrooms and third-floor living quarters.